 The Aspire Carolinas Foundation Board of Directors will provide leadership to the Aspire Trade High School Board of Directors to ensure the success of students through positive community integration, fundraising and partnership retention, sound fiscal management, prudent personnel planning, a quality academic program, and management of enrollment and facilities.

-The Aspire Trade School Board of Directors currently has five members.
-Each members brings their experience and expertise to this highly innovative trade school.
+The Aspire Trade School Board of Directors brings their experience and expertise to this highly innovative trade school.
 Members include:

 Heidi Bertino-Daum